James Bezan: Government MP (2006—2015)

-Bezan has advocated marketing choice for Western Canadian grain farmers and fishermen.
-As a longtime and outspoken opponent of the long-gun registry, Bezan was pleased when the registry was ended.
-Bezan has also been instrumental in securing over $35 million in funding for the Lake Winnipeg Basin Initiative in Budgets 2007 and 2012.

-In the 39th Canadian Parliament, Bezan passed Private Member's Bill C-459, which established the Ukrainian Famine and Genocide Memorial Day and recognizes the Ukrainian Famine of 1932-33, the Holodomor, as an act of genocide.
-Bezan was awarded the Order of Prince Yaroslav the Wise, Ukraine's highest civilian award, by the President of Ukraine.
+In the 2006 federal election resulting in the 39th Canadian Parliament, Bezan was re-elected, defeating former Manitoba premier and Governor General of Canada Ed Schreyer, who ran for the New Democratic Party.
+In the 39th Parliament, Bezan passed Private Member's Bill C-459, which established the Ukrainian Famine and Genocide Memorial Day and recognizes the Ukrainian Famine of 1932-33, the Holodomor, as an act of genocide.
+Bezan was awarded the Order of Prince Yaroslav the Wise, Ukraine's highest civilian award, by the president of Ukraine.

-Bezan's wife Kelly has survived melanoma skin cancer on a number of occasions.
-Bezan, who also used artificial tanning equipment, tabled a Private Member's Bill, C-497 in the 40th Canadian Parliament, to strengthen warning labelling on tanning beds on the carcinogenic risks from radiation caused by tanning equipment.
+In the 40th Canadian Parliament, Bezan tabled a Private Member's Bill, C-497, to strengthen warning labelling on tanning beds on the carcinogenic risks from radiation caused by tanning equipment.
+Bezan's wife, Kelly, has survived melanoma skin cancer on a number of occasions.

+41st Canadian Parliament (2011—2015)

+In the 41st Canadian Parliament, Bezan introduced three pieces of legislation.
+The first was the Tanning Equipment Prohibition and Warning (Cancer Risks) Act (Bill C-386), which he had previously introduced in the 40th Canadian Parliament.
+This Bill influenced the Government to put warning labels about the health risks of indoor tanning on tanning equipment in February 2013.
+The second was the Act to amend the Excise Act, 2001 (spirits) which sought to reduce the payable on absolute ethyl alcohol contained in spirits produced in Canada by $1.
+The bill completed first reading on October 23, 2012, but did not reach second reading.
+The third and final piece of legislation introduced by Bezan in the 41st Parliament was Bill C-478, The Respecting Families of Murdered and Brutalized Persons Act, tabled by Bezan in February 2013.
+This Bill sought to extend the parole eligibility period for those convicted of the abduction, sexual assault and murder of an individual.
+The Bill completed second reading in June 2013 but did not become law before parliament dissolved.
+Bezan later re-introduced the Bill in the 42nd Parliament and the 44th Parliament.

-In the first session of the 41st Parliament, Bezan served as the Chair of the Standing Committee on National Defence and was elected as the Vice President of the Canada-Ukraine Parliamentary Friendship Group and executive member for the Canadian Section of ParlAmericas.
+In the first session of the 41st Parliament, Bezan w as the Chair of the Standing Committee on National Defence and was elected as the Vice President of the Canada-Ukraine Parliamentary Friendship Group and executive member for the Canadian Section of ParlAmericas.
 During the 41st Parliament, Bezan founded and co-chairs the Canadian Parliamentarians for Democracy and Human Rights in Iran, which is an all-party group.

-In the 41st Canadian Parliament, Bezan introduced two pieces of legislation.
-The first was the Tanning Equipment Prohibition and Warning (Cancer Risks) Act (Bill C-386).
-This Bill influenced the Government to put warning labels about the health risks of indoor tanning on tanning equipment in February 2013.
-In February 2013, Bezan tabled Bill C-478, The Respecting Families of Murdered and Brutalized Persons Act.
-This Bill seeks to extend the parole eligibility period for those convicted of the abduction, sexual assault and murder of an individual.